ericgassel/VolleyComps-2.0/backend/src/README.md

 ---------------------------------------------------------------------------
 To be implemented:
-- creating a spreadsheet (current implementation of it fails)
+- an endpoint that returns a json object containing each team name and their spreadsheet ids
+- edit a column of a row (change a player's number, edit the notes, etc)
 - deleting a row given an id
 - deleting the contents of a page
 - filter by date